 Good corporate practice

 Operating in more than 20 countries, SEB supports many customers in international trade and global cross-border businesses.
 Recognising that tax rules and regulations are not fully harmonised across these many different jurisdictions, SEB aims to show good corporate practice in the area of tax.
-Thus during 2016, SEB reviewed current practices and has developed a group-wide tax policy.
-The policy was adopted by the Board of Directors in January 2017.
+SEB has a group-wide tax policy, adopted by the Board of Directors in December 2017.
 Please download here.

 SEB as a tax payer